One University Assessment Celebration

 The One University Assessment Celebration, hosted by Academic Affairs and Institutional Effectiveness on April 28, 2023, recognized outstanding achievements in assessment with the presentation of 12 awards.
 The event also featured poster presentations created by participants of the 2022 Assessment Leadership Institute, highlighting their work over the past academic year.

 Over 65 individuals from various departments across the campus attended the event.
-Access to event slides, pictures, program, and posters can be found below.
+Access to event slides, photos, program, and posters can be found below.

 Event Program and Slides (includes a description of each award, the recipient, and a description of their efforts)